Superluminescent diodes (SLD/SLED) applications

 - Long Period Gratings (LPG): it follows the same periodic structure that the FBG but the period Λ is longer (around 103 greater than in the FBG).
 In this case, there is no reflection and part of the light is coupled into the cladding of the fiber, where it suffers from a high attenuation, producing a minimum in the transmission.

 Due to their larger period, the LPG fabrication method is easier.
 Furthermore, LPG are not only sensitive to temperature and strain, but also to bending that causes a curvature, to hydrostatic pressure, to torsion and to ambient refractive index changes.
 This fact allows the development of a wide range of sensors.

-Why a SLED?
+Why a SLD?
 In order to obtain information from sensors based on FBG or LPG we have to interrogate them, that is, send light using a light source and employ an optical spectrum analyser (OSA) to know which part of the light has been reflected (FBG) or absorbed (LPG).
-Regarding the light source, we choose a SLED because a broadband light source is needed and it is preferable to use a high power source, as we can work with sensors over a great length of optical fiber.
+Regarding the light source, we choose a SLD because a broadband light source is needed and it is preferable to use a high power source, as we can work with sensors over a great length of optical fiber.

 - Fiber Optic Gyroscope (FOG): is a device that measures changes in orientation thanks to the Sagnac effect.
 The beam from a light source is split in two beams and they are injected in a looped fiber optic coil (with a great number of loops) in opposite directions, that is, one clockwise (CW) and the other one counter clockwise (CCW).

 Figure 2.
 Schematic diagram of a fiber optic gyroscope (FOG).